jafingerhut/jafingerhut.github.com/clojure/setup.md

 source $HOME/jdks/setup-zulu-11.sh
 ```

-You can install multiple JDK versions on a macOS or Linux system, and
+If later you want to try out other JDK versions, you can follow
+similar steps as shown above, with different `.tar.gz` files
+downloaded elsewhere, to install other versions on the same system.

+Then you can choose which one to use in a particular shell by entering
-switch between them whenever you wish using a `source` command like
-the one above.
-Simply create a separate bash script like
+a `source` command like the one above.
+Simply create a separate bash
-`setup-zulu-11.sh` for each version, naming each script as you prefer.
+script like `setup-zulu-11.sh` for each JDK version on your system,
+naming each script as you prefer.
+Not everyone needs this capability,
+but sometimes it can be useful to quickly experiment with a different
+JDK version.

+The command `java -version` is a good way to verify which version of
+the JVM is first in your command path.

 # Install Clojure CLI tools

-Note: It is possible to install [Leiningen](https://leiningen.org)
+Note: It is easy to install [Leiningen](https://leiningen.org) and/or
-and/or [Boot](https://github.com/boot-clj/boot) on the same system
+[Boot](https://github.com/boot-clj/boot) on the same system with the
-with the Clojure CLI tools, and pick which one to use for each Clojure
+Clojure CLI tools, and pick which one to use for each Clojure project
-project independently.
+independently.

+TBD: Link to quick introduction about the basic differences between
+Leiningen, Boot, and Clojure CLI tools, and how to determine which one
+(or ones) a Clojure project uses.

 ## Install Clojure CLI tools on Ubuntu Linux